DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Calculating
    - Description: You concentrate and assess the nature of the task at hand to determine how difficult it might be.
-   - Mechanic: Describe an action you or an ally wishes to take and how you would assess the situation, spending the FP.
-Depending on your description, the GM may reveal the exact DR or approximate DR (e.g., > 2) of this action before anyone chooses to take it.
+   - Mechanic: Describe an action you or an ally wishes to take and how you would assess the situation, spending the PP. Depending on your description, the GM may reveal the exact DR or approximate DR (e.g., > 2) of this action before anyone chooses to take it.
    - Type: Major
       - XP Cost: 1
-      - FP Cost: 1
+      - PP Cost: 1
    - Prereq Level: 2
    - Prereq Skill: Knowledge > 1 or Investigation > 1
    - Tags: Difficulty Prediction